 Google has been accused of using its wealth to influence all levels of policymakers.
 This accusation seems to carry weight; the company has funded 330 papers on public policy alone since 2005.
 Additionally, in trying to defend themselves against claims that Google tampered with an FTC investigation, the company admitted to having influence in Washington across a number of political domains.
 It’s not only the government that’s swayed by Google’s authority; academic research teams haven’t necessarily been aware of who the patrons are that sponsor their grants.
 A report revealed that Google-funded studies suddenly increased when regulators threatened the company’s business model – evidence of the level of Google’s academic influence and power.

-Bottom line: Google continuously offers the world tools through which anyone can thrive, in addition to many positive scientific advancements.
+The Bottom Line: Google continuously offers the world tools through which anyone can thrive, in addition to many positive scientific advancements.
 However, the level of control the company has across multiple domains is a cause for unease and may constitute an abuse of power.
 So, is Google too powerful?
-If so, do you think it has the world’s best interests in mind?
+Do you think it has the world’s best interests in mind?